 How to embed checklists to custom elements

 Product Fruits checklists have two possible display modes.
-The default option is using a Launcher button.
+The default option uses a Launcher button.
 This mode will add a floating button to your application that will open the checklist popup.
-It works without any developer needed, you just build as many checklists as you need directly in your Product Fruits administration.
+It works without the need for a developer, you simply build as many checklists as necessary directly in your Product Fruits administration.

 If you want to embed the checklist into a custom element in your application, choose the Embedded mode.
-This will allow you to display the checklist as if it was a part of your application, i.e. on the dashboard.
+This will allow you to display the checklist as if it were a part of your application, e.g. on the dashboard.
+See the below screenshot for how this can look.

 How to embed checklists

-Start with setting the particular checklist to the Embedded display mode on the first tab of the checklist page.
+Start by setting your checklist to the Embedded into a page display type on the Content tab of the checklist page.

-To insert the checklist to your selected element, call this JS API method:
+To insert the checklist into your selected element, call this JS API method:

 const checklistId = 123456;